How to Play Courchevel (5-Card Omaha) Poker

 As in all forms of Omaha the best hand is made using two hole cards and three community cards.

-Door Card Makes Courchevel a Game of Big Hands
+Courchevel Poker is a Game of Big Hands

 With the first flop card, also known as a door card, always exposed, pre-flop Courchevel immediately becomes a game of big hands.